 The clock made by the Joyce company for Chester Cathedral and the old carillon, which have resided for many years on the floor of the Addleshaw Bell Tower, are being returned to the main tower as part of a special project.

-The new occupants of the Joyce Factory on Station Road, Whitchurch are auctioneers, Trevanion & Dean.
-The building has been converted to suit its new role as an auction house, but the Joyce name on the front of the building and the clock dial and mechanism have been retained.
+The Joyce Factory on Station Road, Whitchurch is home to Trevanion auctioneers.
+The building was converted to suit its role as an auction house, but the Joyce name on the front of the building and the clock dial and mechanism have been retained.

 Far from home, but an interesting website is Parker Time, a horological retailer and restoration service in Sydney, new South Wales.